plausible/docs/docs/billing.md

 ## How do I get an invoice?

 Our payment processor Paddle sends an invoice to you via email automatically upon each payment.
 You can click on a link within this email to download your invoice.
+You can also download invoices in your Plausible account settings.
+[See here](download-invoices.md).

 ## Do you support any alternative payment methods?